CS3398-Enceladus-Geysers/CS3398-Enceladus-Geysers/README.md

 Kristof Y. - I'm going to finish the healthbar display and work on the damage functions.
 Jazmine C. - I'm going to finish the level and character design.
 Laura R. - I'm planning to implement when a player death and start working on the overworld map.
-Maria J - I'm planning to continue working on Title scene and Start Menu
+Maria J. - I'm planning to continue working on Title scene and Start Menu Peter Wesley H. - I'm planning to work on the overworld.